eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Alice's certificate includes her public key and certificate of ID CA; so that her certificate can be verified if it is really issued by ID CA.

 Access Control is configured with governance and permissions files.
 Governance file defines the security behavior of domains and topics.
 Permissions file contains the permissions of the domain participant, topics, readers and writers, binds them to identity certificate by subject name (distinguished name).

 Governance files and Permissions files are signed by Permission CA. Signed documents also contains Permissions CA certificate; so that they can be verified if they are really issued by Permissions CA.

-Authenticated participants handshakes with each other and generates a shared key by Diffie-Hellman key exchange.
+Authenticated participants perform a handshake with each other and generate a shared key by Diffie-Hellman key exchange.
 This shared key is used for encrypting/decrypting data with AES.

 During the handshake Alice checks Bob's certificate and Bob's Permissions file if they are really issued by the ID CA certificate and Permissions CA Certificate that **she** has.
 Also Bob checks Alice's certificate and Alice's Permissions file if they are really issued by the ID CA certificate and Permissions CA that **he** has.
-Permissions file can contain  permissions for several identities; so subject name of identity certificate exist in permissions file to establish a binding between identity and its permissions.
+Permissions files can contain permissions for several identities; so subject name of identity certificate exist in permissions file to establish a binding between identity and its permissions.

+There are several ways to set up the certificates and signed configuration files to be used with Cyclone DDS Security.
+One of them is using OpenSSL, which is described in section `Creating certificates using OpenSSL`_.

 *************
 Configuration